Chang 3-run triple off Benintendi's glove, Indians beat KC - WHIZ News

 Daniel Lynch (4-6) allowed four runs on four hits in six innings, walking three, hitting Chang with a pitch and striking out five.
 The rookie left-hander only gave up one hit after the second, but is winless in five starts since Aug.
 23 with three losses.

+“We’ve got to find a way to be better coming into the game, and it’s not just Daniel,” Royals manager Mike Matheny said.
+“To his credit after that rough start, he did keep us in the game.”

-Nicky Lopez doubled in the third to extend his on-base streak to 31 games, equaling the longest single-season run by the Royals since Billy Butler’s 32-gamer in 2013.
-Lopez is batting .380 (49for 129) since the streak began on Aug.
+Nicky Lopez doubled in the third to extend his on-base streak to 31 games, equaling the longest single-season run for Kansas City since Billy Butler’s 32-gamer in 2013.
+Lopez is batting .380 (49 for 129) since the streak began on Aug.
 21.

-Clement hit his third homer.
-Playing second base, he also came up big defensively, sprawling onto the grass to rob Lopez with two on and two outs in the seventh.
+Clement hit his third homer and had a pair of hits.
+The second baseman also came up big defensively, sprawling onto the grass to rob Lopez with two on and two outs in the seventh.

+“Ernie is a very good player, but he’s extra-special when I’m pitching,” Quantrill said.
+“He’s single-handedly saved me 5-6 runs already this year, so he’s my favorite player on this team.”

 Righty Dylan Coleman made his major league debut for Kansas City, surrendering one hit in the eighth.